Skip to main content

 Honest pros and cons

 The upside is substantial: SBA loans are among the lowest-cost small-business financing available, with long terms that keep payments manageable, large amounts, and flexible uses (working capital, real estate, equipment, acquisitions, and refinancing higher-cost debt).
-Refinancing expensive short-term debt — including stacked advances — into a single SBA loan is one of the most effective ways to fix an over-leveraged balance sheet.
+Refinancing expensive short-term debt, including stacked advances, into a single SBA loan is one of the most effective ways to fix an over-leveraged balance sheet.

 The downside is just as real.
-Underwriting is slow — 30 to 90 days is normal — so SBA is useless for an emergency or a time-sensitive opportunity.
+Underwriting is slow, 30 to 90 days is normal, so SBA is useless for an emergency or a time-sensitive opportunity.
 The paperwork burden is heavy and the qualification bar is high; many otherwise-healthy businesses are declined on credit, time in business, industry, or federal-debt history.
 Down payments and collateral are often required, and most SBA loans carry a personal guarantee.
 If your need is fast, small, or you don't yet clear the bar, SBA simply isn't the tool.

 When an SBA loan is the right choice

 It's the wrong call when speed matters more than cost.
-If you have a genuine emergency or a deal that dies in 60 days, SBA can't move fast enough — a revenue-based advance may be the only product on your timeline, at a higher cost.
-And if your need is recurring rather than a single large purchase, a [line of credit](/resources/business-line-of-credit-guide) fits better; if it's a single defined purchase you can repay in a few years, a conventional [term loan](/resources/business-term-loan-guide) may be simpler and faster to close.
-Our [MCA vs. SBA loan comparison](/resources/mca-vs-sba-loan) walks through the fast-vs-cheap trade-off in detail.
+If you have a genuine emergency or a deal that dies in 60 days, SBA can't move fast enough, a revenue-based advance may be the only product on your timeline, at a higher cost.
+And if your need is recurring rather than a single large purchase, a line of credit fits better; if it's a single defined purchase you can repay in a few years, a conventional term loan may be simpler and faster to close.
+Our MCA vs. SBA loan comparison walks through the fast-vs-cheap trade-off in detail.

 A smart sequencing move many growing businesses use: take a fast advance today to capture an opportunity, then refinance into an SBA loan once you have a clean repayment history.
-Commera advises across all of these paths — we'll tell you honestly whether SBA is realistic for your file, and what to do in the meantime if it isn't.
+Commera advises across all of these paths, we'll tell you honestly whether SBA is realistic for your file, and what to do in the meantime if it isn't.

-Disclaimer: This article is for informational purposes only — not legal or financial advice.
+Disclaimer: This article is for informational purposes only, not legal or financial advice.
 Talk to a qualified advisor before making financing decisions, and a lawyer for specific legal questions about commercial financing.

 Keep reading